NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/hyperspectral-data/2017-06-19-Hyperspectral_Functions_RGB_Images.md

 # Objectives
 After completing this tutorial, you will be able to:

-* upload a Python module
+* Upload a Python module
-* more efficiently work with NEON hyperspectral data using functions.
+* Mre efficiently work with NEON hyperspectral data using functions, including:
+	+ Read in NEON AOP reflectance hdf5 data and associated metadata
+	+ Subset a flightline to a smaller region
+	+ Stack and plot 3-band combinations (eg. RGB, Color Infrared, False Color Images)
+* Use IPython widgets to explore RGB band combinations interactively
+* Understand how to write and use functions and loops to automate repeated processes

 ### Install Python Packages